felixpoege/StataCodeViewer/README.md

 * Creates which files

-Global and Local processing is very ad-hoc, so this works best for relatively simple and linear scripts (as many Stata projects tend to be ...)
+Global and Local processing is very ad-hoc, this is not a complete parser of Stata code by a long shot.
+So, this only works if the Stata scripts are kept relatively linear and simple.
+Especially, data files are processed in loops and with locals are a problem.
+However, as Stata projects tend to be just like that, it should be fine for many applications.

 ## Installation / Usage